10se1ucgo/pyjam/README.md

 # pyjam
 ![header image](http://i.imgur.com/ic7toeV.png)

-An opensource, cross-platform audio player for Source and GoldSrc engine based games, written in Python
+pyjam is (or will be) an open source, cross-platform audio player for Source and GoldSrc engine based games, written in Python

 It doesn't work yet, by the way!

+# REQUIREMENTS
+* Tested on Python 2.7 and 3.5
+* wxPython Phoenix (Tested with 3.0.2)
+* ObjectListView
+* watchdog
+* shutilwhich (Only for <Python 3.3)

 # TODO
 - [x] Base UI stuff